top of page

 Expertise

-When records cannot be obtained online or by written request, it is often necessary to travel to one or more repositories outside of Florence to conduct research onsite.
+When records cannot be obtained online or by written request, it is often necessary to travel to one or more repositories to conduct research onsite.

 Onsite research can yield exciting results in terms of the types of records available and by gaining access to the historical context of the place itself.